LSKeat/OpenCV/README.md

 # OpenCV
-This is a simple to use opencv to access image file, video, webcam and ip camera using python.
+This is a simple to use opencv library to access image file, video, webcam and ip camera using python.